gitgithu/legendary_ore/README.md

+#Legendary_ORE

-This mod adds legendary ores and blocks
+Adds Legendary ores and blocks

+It is licensed under an MIT license

+Dependencies: Default

+This is currently version 1.0 of this mod

+To install, go to https://github.com/gitgithu/legendary_ore

-TODO: add lumps to smelt for ingots, extended support, more functionality
+TODO: add lumps to smelt, extend functionality